weiserlab/ambuj/cs4222_project.md

 * Detection accuracy.
 Accuracy includes detection of new node moving near, existing node moving away, and the times it take to detect these events.
 * Robustness.
 A node should be able to perform well with obstacle and potential collision (existence of additional node(s))
 * Steps taken to reduce energy consumption
+* Logic for tranferring light sensor readings

 **Submission instructions:**  Submit a single zip file named group-number-project.zip to CANVAS with following files:

 1. A single pdf file (report.pdf)

 * The neighbor discovery protocol you have implemented to “duty-cycle” your radio in order to reduce power consumption.
+IYou must include the following:

+- the algorithm you have implemented
+- the parameters chosen
+- the maximum two-way latency observed - the radio duty cycle achieved

 * The logic that you have implemented for proximity detection

 * Results showing evaluation of your system

 * Logic to sense light readings and transfer to another sensor tag

 2. Your code in a single directory named source-code